Table of Contents

 Is the Earned Income Credit Refundable or Non-Refundable?

-The earned income credit is a “refundable credit”.
-Refundable credits provide the most benefit because if the tax credit is larger than the tax liability on your tax return, it will result in additional refund of the difference.
-Non-refundable tax credits can only offset your tax liability to $0 but these credits do not result in a refund of the excess.
+The earned income credit is a “refundable credit.”
+Refundable credits provide the most benefit because if the tax credit is larger than the tax liability on your tax return, it will result in an additional refund of the difference.
+Non-refundable tax credits can only offset your tax liability to $0, but these credits do not result in a refund of the excess.

 Earned Income Credit Worksheet & Calculator